-More recent approaches integrate LLM based rewards or selectors to identify high value examples.
-For instance, \citet{jin-wang-2024-select} treat a generative LLM as a reward model to score synthetic QA pairs and retain only those predicted to be most useful for training.
+More recent approaches integrate LLM-based rewards or selectors to identify high-value examples.
+For instance, \citet{jin-wang-2024-select} treats a generative LLM as a reward model to score synthetic QA pairs and retain only those predicted to be most useful for training.
 Survey evidence on data selection for instruction tuning suggests diminishing returns from scaling instruction corpora alone.
 This motivates data-efficient selection based on utility signals such as quality, diversity, difficulty, and complexity.
-Empirically, highly curated small sets such as LIMA with 1000 instances and large-scale human AI collaboration corpora such as OpenAssistant conversations can be competitive.
-Furthermore, automated selectors improve efficiency through model-based filtering and strong LLM scoring using models such as GPT 4 to remove low quality or incorrect examples and retain diverse and high utility instances \citep{albalak2024surveydataselectionlanguage,kopft-etal-2023-openassistant}.
+Empirically, highly curated small sets such as LIMA with 1000 instances and large-scale human-AI collaboration corpora such as OpenAssistant conversations can be competitive.
+Furthermore, automated selectors improve efficiency through model-based filtering and strong LLM scoring using models such as GPT-4 to remove low-quality or incorrect examples and retain diverse and high-utility instances \citep{albalak2024surveydataselectionlanguage,kopft-etal-2023-openassistant}.

 \paragraph{Instruction Tuning and Alignment Corpora.} Beyond task labels, synthetic text and dialogue are widely used to construct instruction following and preference datasets for alignment.
 Large-scale instruction tuning corpora routinely mix human-written and LLM-written instructions, demonstrations, and task variants.
 The synthetic components expand coverage over skills, formats, and domains, while human labor focuses on seeding and spot checking.
-Preference and critique datasets such as UltraFeedback use a strong LLM like GPT 4 to provide multi-dimensional scores and natural language feedback on candidate responses.
-This yields large synthetic preference corpora for reward modeling and preference-based finetuning \citep{cui-etal-2024-ultrafeedback}.
+Preference and critique datasets such as UltraFeedback use a strong LLM like GPT-4 to provide multi-dimensional scores and natural language feedback on candidate responses.
+This yields large synthetic preference corpora for reward modeling and preference-based fine-tuning \citep{cui-etal-2024-ultrafeedback}.
 In practice, synthetic instructions, responses, and AI-generated feedback are often combined into pipelines where models both propose and evaluate data.
 This process blurs the line between augmentation and alignment.